Can You Get Pet Insurance Before Surgery?

 Schedule the current surgery without delay

-Don't postpone necessary surgery hoping to get pet insurance coverage first.
-Delaying treatment could worsen your pet's condition and create additional health complications.
-Pay for the current procedure out-of-pocket or explore veterinary financing options like CareCredit.
+Don't postpone necessary surgery since this could worsen your pet's condition and create additional health complications.
+Pay for the current procedure out of pocket or explore veterinary financing options, such as CareCredit.

 2. 2